kenplusplus/tdx-tools/README.md

 ./build-repo.sh
 ```

+_NOTE:_ Please refer detail instructions for different distros in `build`
+directory.

 This will build all packages and create two repositories, one for guest and one for host.

+#### 3.1.1 Install RPM repo on the target host

 Move the host repo to a known location:

 ```
 sudo mkdir -p /srv/